 Breast Reconstruction Surgery

 Process For A Breast Reconstruction

-At our practice locations in Toronto and Oshawa, a breast reconstruction surgery typically involves five major steps:
+At our practice locations in Toronto and Whitby, a breast reconstruction surgery typically involves five major steps:

 - Saline is used to gradually fill a breast expander that will stretch the skin and prepare it to accept an implant underneath the pectoral muscles.
 The expander will be slowly filled during incremental visits.